Order of acquisition: Research background

 Followed by studies that showed similar patterns for L2 acquisition, the view that the order of morpheme acquisition of English is consistent and relatively independent of the L1 has been dominant ever since, but recent studies have expressed results that challenge this view, and maintain that the morpheme acquisition order is at least partly L1-dependent. to this claim.

 For example, these are reviewed by Ellis.
 They show that learners begin by omitting pronouns or using them indiscriminately: for example, using "I" to refer to all agents.
 Learners then acquire a single pronoun feature, often person, followed by number and eventually by gender.
 Little evidence of interference from the learner's first language has been found; it appears that learners use pronouns based entirely on their inferences about target language structure.

 More recent studies have shown that universality and individuality coexist in the order of grammatical item acquisition.
 For example, a large-scale investigation was conducted on the acquisition of six English grammatical morphemes (articles, past tense, plural -s, possessive 's, progressive -ing, and third-person singular -s) among learner groups with seven different native languages: Japanese, Korean, Spanish, Russian, Turkish, German, and French.
 This study revealed that some grammatical items are heavily influenced by the learner's L1, while others are not.
 Specifically, items such as articles, tense, and the progressive aspect are particularly challenging for learners whose native languages, like Japanese and Korean, do not explicitly express these features.
 On the other hand, items like the third-person singular -s tend to be less influenced by the learner's native language.
-In contrast, articles and the progressive -ing have been confirmed to be strongly affected by the learners' L1.